AiAutomationAgency-cloud/TeacherAssist/replit.md

 EduRespond is a full-stack web application designed to automate teacher communication workflows.
 The platform enables teachers to efficiently handle student and parent inquiries by generating AI-powered responses, managing templates, and tracking communication analytics.
 Built with a modern tech stack, it features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.

 **Recent Updates (January 2025):**
-- Migrated from OpenAI to Google Gemini AI for response generation
+- **COMPLETE UI RESET:** Fresh, modern interface with attractive design
-- Implemented PostgreSQL database with Drizzle ORM replacing in-memory storage
+- Implemented beautiful gradient-based design system with blue/purple theme
-- Added persistent data storage for inquiries, responses, templates, and analytics
-- Enhanced multi-language support with Gemini's advanced language capabilities
-- **MAJOR FEATURE EXPANSION:** Implemented comprehensive teacher automation platform with:
-  - Student/Parent profile management system
+- Created comprehensive landing page with hero section, features, and CTA
-  - Tone-based AI response generation (formal, friendly, neutral, professional)
+- Built interactive dashboard with AI response generation interface
-  - Scheduled messaging and broadcast capabilities
-  - File attachment and resource library management
-  - Smart notification center with priority handling
-  - FAQ bot with intelligent search and chat functionality
+- Added professional login page with clean authentication flow
-  - Enhanced dashboard with real-time analytics and quick actions
+- Enhanced navigation with sticky header and smooth transitions
-  - Multi-tab interface for streamlined workflow management
+- Integrated Tailwind CSS via CDN for rapid styling
+- Created responsive design that works on all devices
+- Added custom scrollbar styling and smooth animations
+- Implemented gradient text effects and modern card designs

 ## User Preferences